Skip to navigation Skip to content

 For everyone’s safety and enjoyment, you must follow these rules and regulations, which the Forest Preserve District may change at any time.

-• Affix your annual permit to the bow of your craft above the waterline, or carry the receipt for your daily permit when you’re on the water.
-Present it to a Forest Preserve District agent for inspection if requested.
+- Affix your annual permit to the bow of your watercraft above the waterline.
+If your watercraft doesn’t have a bow you must carry the permit with you when on the water.
+For daily permits, you must have the receipt with you.
+Permits must be presented to a Forest Preserve District of DuPage County staff member for inspection, when requested.

-• Per federal and state regulations, your watercraft must have one properly fitting, wearable, Coast Guard-approved personal flotation device for each person on board.
+- Per federal and state regulations, your watercraft must have one properly fitting, wearable, Coast Guard-approved personal flotation device for each person on board.
 If it’s 16 feet or longer it must also have a Coast Guard-approved throwable flotation device.
-Boaters under 13 years old must wear their personal flotation devices at all times, and per Forest Preserve District regulations all boaters regardless of age must wear their personal flotation devices in canoes, kayaks, sailboats and inflatable watercraft.
+Boaters under 13 years old must wear their personal flotation devices at all times.

 As a permit holder you agree to abide by these rules and regulations as well as all Forest Preserve District ordinances and administrative orders and state statutes.
 You also understand that the Forest Preserve District may fine you or revoke your permit without refunding your permit fee if you supply false information on your application or fail to comply with any rules, regulations, ordinances, orders, or statutes.